 Working in the care sector inevitably means that you will come across vulnerable people.
 Following strict PPE guidance will help protect both yourself and them.
 The use of masks, and eye shields if required , changing out of your uniform before leaving work, and having a bath or shower on returning home will provide you with the protection as advised.

 No. Asymptomatic testing of health and social care staff has been paused in England following guidance in force from 31 August 2022 .
-This will mean that, while cases remain low, social care staff currently won’t need to routinely test twice a week.
-Please talk to manager if you support in taking tests.
+This will mean that, while cases remain low, social care staff currently won’t need to routinely test.
+Please talk to manager if you for support in taking tests if necessary.

 Please see detailed information and guidance from faith communities about COVID 19 vaccination.

-We are following the latest Government guidance (15 December 2022) regarding recent relaxation on the mandatory use of face masks, alongside other PPE and infection, prevention and control measures.
+We are following the latest Government guidance regarding relaxation on the mandatory use of face masks, alongside other PPE and infection, prevention and control measures.

 Under these guidelines, each service location will have autonomy to risk assess use/non use of face masks according to their own particular circumstances.
 However there remain a number of circumstances where it is recommended that care workers and visitors to care settings wear masks to minimise the risk of transmission of COVID-19.
 Please see detailed guidance on our PPE page which is regularly updated with the latest information, and ask for guidance from your manager.